What Is Heart of Palm?

 The nutritional information for heart of palm depends on whether it is canned or fresh.
-One ½ cup serving of canned palm hearts contains:
+A half-cup serving of canned palm hearts contains:

 Heart of palm is typically sold canned.
-Although canned vegetables are convenient because they have a far longer shelf life than fresh veggies, they usually contain a high amount of sodium.
-One ½ cup serving of canned palm hearts contains 113 milligrams of sodium, which may not seem like a lot, but covers 13% of your daily value of sodium.
+Canned vegetables are convenient because they have a far longer shelf life than fresh veggies.
+But they usually contain a high amount of sodium.
+Half a cup of canned palm hearts contains 311 milligrams of sodium, which may not seem like a lot but covers 13% of your daily value of sodium.

 If you're lucky enough to find young and fresh hearts of palm, you should be sure to seal them and pop them in your refrigerator immediately.
 If you buy canned hearts of palm, be sure to store the containers in a cool dry place.

 Because they're high in fiber, rich in protein, and have a mild flavor, palm hearts make for a great meat substitute in vegan or vegetarian diets.
-Ditch the seafood and use palm hearts instead of in dishes like vegan crab cakes and ceviche.
+Replace the seafood with palm hearts in dishes such as vegan crab cakes and ceviche.